 If you choose not to, or fail to submit verification documents, we will be unable to complete the review of your eligibility for financial aid.

 In rare cases, a student who has already been awarded federal financial aid may be selected for verification after financial aid has disbursed.
 In the event that this happens, we will send notification by email.
 Failure to comply with the verification requirements will result in your aid being canceled and any future aid not disbursing to your student account.
 If financial aid had already disbursed to your student account, your financial aid will also be canceled which may result in a balance on your LCCC student account.

-If you are selected for federal verification but do not wish to complete the process and want to cancel your aid application, you should send written notification to Financial Services.
+If you are selected for federal verification but do not wish to complete the process and want to cancel your aid application, you should send written notification to Student Financial Aid.

 If verification determines any of my FAFSA information to be in error, how will the information be corrected?

 Our office is required to submit all changes resulting from verification to the Federal Student Aid Processor.
 The Processor sends a revised electronic Student Aid Report (SAR) to the student.
-The revised SAR highlights the data that was changed and states that the changes were made by Financial Services.
+The revised SAR highlights the data that was changed and states that the changes were made by Student Financial Aid.

 How will you notify me if the results of verification changed my financial aid eligibility?

 LCCC requires that the verification process be completed prior to determining your eligibility for financial aid.

 In the rare case that your FAFSA was selected for verification after we determined your financial aid eligibility, we will notify you via your LCCC student email address.
 You can view your current financial aid offer in the Student Center of MyCampus.